Naps 101 (Part 3): How Do I Teach My Baby to Sleep More Than One 30–45 Minute Sleep Cycle?

 The Science

-There are a few different causes of short naps, but the main problems stem from age/developmental readiness, sleep environment, sleep associations and the rapid dissipation of sleep pressure during the day.
-We’ve already covered the issues of age, sleep environment and sleep associations in Part 1 and Part 2 of our nap series, so please review those posts before beginning work on nap extension.
+There are a few different causes of short naps, but the main problems stem from age/developmental readiness, sleep environment, sleep associations, and the rapid dissipation of sleep pressure during the day.
+We’ve already covered the issues of age, sleep need, sleep environment, and sleep associations in Part 1 and Part 2 of our nap series, so please review those posts before beginning work on nap extension.

-The rapid dissipation of sleep pressure is the final piece of a complicated puzzle that leads to persistent short naps.
+Schedule issues and sleep pressure issues are the final pieces of a complicated puzzle that leads to persistent short naps.
 Sleep pressure is the build-up of sleep need (i.e., tiredness) that your baby accumulates during bouts of wakefulness.
 When your child falls asleep, even for a few minutes, some of this sleep debt is repaid and thus will allow your child to stay awake for another stretch of time.
 The hardest time to get a baby or toddler to fall asleep is right after he or she has woken up.
-For some children, a single sleep cycle takes the edge off just enough so that your baby continues to wake after only one sleep cycle, even if you have taught him or her to fall asleep independently.
+For some children, a short nap takes the edge off just enough so that your child can continue to stay awake after only one sleep cycle, even if you have taught him or her to fall asleep independently.

 Need More Help?